AnnaRyb/markdownrepo/README.md

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Comparison.jpg)

- Scroll down to Top 10 JavaScript table to find out new, unknown and
+ Scroll down to Top 10 JavaScript table to find out new, unknown and high-frequency errors, such as the one marked in red:

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Top%2010%20JavaScript%20errors1.jpg)